wewewer123/LOVE-VN-ENGINE/README.md

 # LÖVE VN ENGINE

- Simple LÖVE vn for on the 3DS, Switch, web, iOS, pc (and hopefully more in the future).
+ Simple LÖVE vn for on the 3DS, Switch, webGL, iOS, Windows, MacOS, Linux (and hopefully more in the future).

 ## Features